 Welcome to my house!
 Today was a successful reading lesson.

-It’s the discovery of all of sudden ‘getting it’ that makes reading lessons exciting!
+It’s the discovery of all of sudden ‘getting it’ that makes reading lessons exciting.
 But they have to discover.
-This isn’t a message to stop daily teaching, but you might have to change up the routine a bit.
+This isn’t a message to stop daily instruction, but you might have to change up the routine a bit.
 The way a child learns is extremely important to your method of administering the lesson.
 It was becoming apparent that letters intimated her.

 Let me share my lesson today.
 She read one whole page in her phonics book.
 We talked about the letters, we went over them.
 I then asked her to get her writing binder [there was a sigh].
 But she quickly discovered it wasn’t so awful.

 Me: Let’s copy these words.
 Watch me first.
 Can you copy the word ‘and’?

 Me: Work on keeping your letters in the spaces.
 Watch me.
 Can you now copy land, sand, and hand?

 Me: Let’s make an a in the spaces.
 Watch me.
 Can you copy it like me?

 We repeated with n.
 I gave her a smooch, lesson over until tomorrow.
 She skipped smiling over to the bookshelf and stopped to put a marker in her book.
 Painless, and no struggle.
 The letters weren’t as scary when I showed her what I meant with each piece of instruction.

 Do you struggle teaching reading?
 Does your child struggle?
 You can make it easier.
 Of course there are numerous books on teaching reading.
 I picked a longtime phonics guide, and I’ve been mainly using copy work and daily, out loud reading.

 - Read good literature out loud DAILY.
 Yes, daily.
 Can you spend 10-30 minutes just reading?
 Sure you can!